Sorry. This form is no longer available.

 • Estimated gallons of gas saved

-Move Minneapolis rewards ZAP commuters with monthly prize drawings as an extra incentive for riding to work.
+ZAP commuters are rewarded with monthly prize drawings as an extra incentive for riding to work.
 Join ZAP Twin Cities; get tagged, get ZAPPED, get rewarded!
+ZAP tags are available at Move Minneapolis, 505 Nicollet Mall.
+First tags are FREE, additional tags $4.

 Find the best route for your bicycle commute or look at some new routes to keep your ride fresh.
 Hennepin County boasts 651 miles of bike trails and on-street bike lanes – plenty to explore!
 These route maps from across the metro area are a great start to planning your bicycle commute or weekend excursion.